Dec 9, 2009

 Amelie and Shiloh, picking some cabbage for dinner...aren't they sweet ?!!

-The design the group I was with made (me, Rosie, David and Chris) end up not being much different than what I had in mind before...
+The design the group I was with made (me, Rosie, David and Chris) ended up not being much different than what I had in mind already, without e saying anything... that was quite encouraging...

-It was nice to have some tips and opinions from Lesley, specially about the irrigation system...
+It was nice to have some tips and opinions from Lesley, especially about the irrigation system...

 Well, now it's time to move on...

-To define priorities and establish the different stages to implement this design in this land...
-Of course, being always flexible... if something doesn't seem to work along the way, lets see other options :-)
+To define priorities and establish the different stages to implement this design on this land... always being flexible... if something doesn't seem to work along the way, lets see other options, and improve...

-We were all satisfied in the end, and this made me think about more possibilities for more workshops and courses...not only permaculture (maybe next year translated in Portuguese), but also natural building, like straw bale houses, cob, etc...
+We were all very content in the end, and this made me think about more possibilities for more workshops and courses...not only permaculture (maybe next year translated in Portuguese), but also natural building, like strawbale houses, cob, etc...

 we'll see...